jorgejch/dex-arbitrage/README.md

-# Another DEX Flash-loan Arbitrage Bot
+# Another Flash-loan Arbitrage Bot (AFLAB)

 ## What?

-Another Dex Flash-loan arbitrage system that:
+Another Flash-loan arbitrage system that:

 - is low cost, works on Binance Smart Chain (BSC);
 - uses AAVE for flash loans;
 - it uses PancakeSwap v3 for the DEX;
-- makes use of established patterns when existent;
+- makes use of established patterns when they exist;
 - prefers open-source tools but does not shy away from freemium services.

 ## Introduction